Gfolborg/Asteroids-Game/README.md

 # Asteroids Game (Python + Pygame)

-This is a mini-project where I built a simple version of the classic *Asteroids* game using Python and the Pygame library.
+This is a simple version of the classic *Asteroids* game, built using **Python** and **Pygame**.

-The project was completed as part of a course on [Boot.dev](https://boot.dev), where I followed step-by-step instructions and added my own touches along the way.
-It helped me understand how to structure a Python game from the ground up using real development tools.
+The project was part of a **guided course** on [Boot.dev](https://www.boot.dev), where I was given high-level instructions and goals — but I had to write all the game logic and code myself.
+It challenged me to think critically about object movement, collision detection, and game flow.

+---

 ### Technologies Used:
 - **Python**
-- **Pygame**
+- **Pygame** (game loop, events, rendering)
 - **Python Virtual Environment (venv)**
 - **Visual Studio Code (VS Code)**
+- **Git & GitHub** for version control

+---

 ### What I Learned:
-- Using virtual environments for Python projects
+- Setting up and managing a virtual environment
-- Setting up a game loop and handling user input
+- Creating a game loop and handling player input
-- Working with sprites, events, and collisions
+- Using object-oriented programming to manage ships, asteroids, and bullets
+- Detecting collisions and updating game state in real-time
-- Managing project files with Git and GitHub
+- Debugging logic and rendering issues with print statements and iteration
-- Understanding how larger projects are broken into smaller, testable pieces
+- Using GitHub to publish, track, and document my code

 ---

-While this was a guided project, I wrote all the code myself and used the experience to deepen my understanding of Python, Pygame, and project structure.
-I'm continuing to build more independent projects as I grow.
+### 🚧 In Progress:
+This project is still under development — I plan to add more features like:
+- Score tracking
+- Multiple lives
+- Game over and restart screens
+- Sound effects and background music
+- Difficulty scaling

+---
+This project gave me real experience writing and debugging logic-heavy code.
+It taught me how to break down complex tasks into smaller components and build a functional, playable game from scratch — even with limited guidance.

+*Run it locally to try it out — destroy asteroids and avoid getting hit